 At this time, the best place to order 2023 Great Big Bertha irons with custom specifications (loft, length, shaft, grip, etc.) is this page on the Callaway store.
 You can also check out the women’s variant or the iron/hybrid combo set.

 If you want to save some money, you can find discounts on eBay.

-A full set of Callaway 2023 Big Bertha irons costs well over $3000, which is pretty crazy.
+A full set of Callaway 2023 Great Big Bertha irons costs well over $3000 at normal price, which is pretty crazy.
 Do they deliver the goods to justify this cost?